-The College of Liberal Arts and Social Sciences (CLASS) offers programs that provide broad-basd learning in a variety of subjects to develop your critical thinking abilites, communication skills, work experience and community involvement.
-Our highly qualified professor's teach in small classroom setting and take the time to get to know you as an individual.
-They will encourage you to express yourself creatively in an environment that is challengning yet supportive.
+The College of Liberal Arts and Social Sciences (CLASS) offers programs that provide broad-based learning in a variety of subjects to develop your critical thinking abilites, communication skills, work experience and community involvement.
+Our highly qualified professors teach in small classroom settings and take the time to get to know you as an individual.
+They will encourage you to express yourself creatively in an environment that is challenging yet supportive.

-Offers courses leading to the baccalaureate degree (B.A.) with a concentration in one of three areas: Print and Online Journalism; Public Relations and Advertising; Radio, Television, and Film .
-Minor programs are available in English and several other disciplines within the University.
+Offers courses leading to the Bachelor of Arts with a concentration in one of three areas: Print Journalism, Public Relations and Advertising, and Audio and Video Production.
+Minor programs are available in English and several other disciplines within the university.

 The fieldwork gives you opportunities to integrate and apply your classroom instruction in diverse duman service settings under the instruction of approved, agency-based social workers.
 After earning you bachelor's degree, you can continue your education at SSU and earn a master's degree in social work.